-Best Wireless Keyboards of 2020
+Best Wireless Keyboard of 2020

 Our only complaint is that it is powered by batteries, which will run up a cost over time.
 But by switching it off after use, you can assure that you'll get a long life out of this excellent keyboard, and you won't break the bank either.

-The keys are small and round, almost reminiscent of a typewriter, which may be strange to those of us who are used to typing on square keys.
+The keys are small and round, almost reminiscent of a typewriter, which may be strange to those used to typing on square keys.
 They have a long travel distance, requiring you to push down with some effort, and make a loud clacking sound.
 Some will like this tactile experience, while others might prefer the silent, low profile keys featured on other keyboards.
-The keyboard is also heavy and bulky, making it not the top option for a travel keyboard.
-But for those who are multi-taskers with many devices they like to use, this is our top choice for versatility.
+The keyboard is also bulky and heavy, so it's less ideal as a travel keyboard.
+But for those who are multi-taskers that switch between many devices, this is a great versatile option.

-The Arteck 2.4G Stainless Steel Ultra-Slim is a full-size keyboard with a numeric keypad and standard size square keys.
-It takes up a lot of space on a desk but will be familiar to those who are used to working on desktop computers with larger keyboards.
-This keyboard is the best option for someone who is looking for a wireless keyboard to minimize the clutter of a wired keyboard, without losing the functionality of a full-size keyboard.
+The Arteck 2.4G Stainless Steel Ultra-Slim is a full-size keyboard with standard size square keys and a numeric keypad.
+It takes up a lot of space on a desk but will be familiar to those used to working on desktop computers with larger keyboards.
+This keyboard is the best option for someone who is looking for a wireless keyboard to minimize the clutter of a wired keyboard without losing the functionality of a full-size keyboard.

-The keys themselves are quite small, and our testers found themselves relying often upon autocorrect for their spelling errors due to accidentally hitting the wrong keys.
+The keys themselves are quite small, and our testers found themselves often relying upon autocorrect for their spelling errors due to accidentally hitting the wrong keys.
 This keyboard, like its Logitech counterparts, has convenient settings to switch between iOS, Windows, and Android operating systems, making it a great choice for its versatility as well.

 Why You Should Trust Us